 It is our sin that prevents us from connecting to God.
 Sin is like a slave-master who won’t let go of us.
 That’s why Jesus speaks of his life as a “ransom for many”.
 When Jesus died on the cross, he bought our freedom.

 What about our planet?

 When God created our planet, the made everything perfect.
-Mankind, who had been given the privilege to steward the planet, messed up.
+It was us, who had been given the privilege to steward this beautiful planet, who messed up.
 Yet even for that, God has a solution.
 He is well aware that we need the planet to be whole and a safe place for us.
 He knows we depend on unpolluted air, clean water, sun and rain.
-That’s why his salvation is not limited to the human race, it includes nature too: “If My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.”
-(2 Chronicles 7:14) When we turn back to God our relationship with him is restored and our planet can be healed.

 If you liked this post, share it with others!
 To get updates by email, subscribe to my email list!